 Plagiarism and cheating

-Cheating and plagiarism is taken very serious at Uppsala University.
+Cheating and plagiarism are taken very seriously at Uppsala University.
 According to 10th chapter 1§ in the Higher Education Ordinance (Svensk författningssamling 2009): disciplinary actions may be taken “against students who use unallowed resources or in any other way try to mislead at exams or other instances where study results are to be assessed [quote translated].”

 All scientific work is based upon the results of previous studies.
 It is necessary to refer to other studies in scientific texts in order to place new scientific work into a larger context and to relate the work to other studies.
 References are also used to define methods and concepts.